 These guidelines were updated on October 1, 2022, so please read them carefully and contact us if you have any questions.

 Our top priority is ensuring the health and safety of our guests, our staff, and the general public.
 Please review these guidelines before booking your tour, and feel free to contact us if you have any questions.

-- Everyone must bring a mask: Please bring a mask that fully covers your nose and mouth, as circumstances may arise in which a mask is required.
-Please note that many of our staff live in households with small children that cannot currently be vaccinated, so they may request that you wear your mask, even when outside.
+- Everyone must bring a mask: Masks are not required on tours, but please bring a mask that fully covers your nose and mouth, as circumstances may arise in which a mask is required, such as visiting a business or indoor space that requires them.
+Please note that some staff may wear masks throughout the tour, and they may request that visitors wear masks, even when outside.

 - If you are feeling unwell either before or during your tour experience, please remove yourself from the tour and let us know so that we can refund your ticket or reschedule you to a future date.